Role of Community Councils

 General enquiries about Community Councils can be made to firstname.lastname@example.org.

 How are Community Councils funded?

 Financial support to community councils in East Lothian has always been amongst the best in the country, with the provision of an administration grant and the Local Priority Scheme.

-Under the Local Priority Scheme, each community council is granted a significant amount of money annually to enhance their local environment for the benefit of their community.
+Under the Local Priority Scheme, each community council is granted annual funding to enhance their local environment for the benefit of their community.

 How to get involved

 There are different ways to get involved in your local Community Council: